nehalineogi/azure-cross-solution-network-architectures/aks/README-advanced.md

 Note that the outbound IP of the POD is the External Load balancer SNAT.

 ```
-k exec -it dnsutils -- sh
+kubectl exec -it dnsutils -- sh
 / # ip add
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN qlen 1000
     link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00